All Episodes

 Yeah, I feel very confident that there is a widespread ongoing criminal investigation conducting the sort of activities that you normally see prior to an indictment or a plea deal.

-Uh there are witnesses being interviewed, there are documents being gathered, there's uh cooperation agreements being discussed, and everything seems to be coming to a head just like where the attorney general said it would, end of summer.
+And everything seems to be coming to a head just like where the Attorney General said it would, end of summer.

-Uh now, no one will know until a grand jury fore woman or foreman signs on the dotted line.
+Now, no one will know until a grand jury four woman or foreman signs on the dotted line.

 So we won't know until it happens.

-But all the work that I'm seeing done right now, all the witnesses I've heard from, there is a widespread, hard charging criminal investigation designed to prosecute those who uh altered documents, lied before Congress, and conspired together to defraud uh the FISA court and the Congress with a false Russian narrative.
+But all the work that I'm seeing done right now, all the witnesses I've heard from, there is a widespread, hard-charging criminal investigation designed to prosecute those who altered documents, lied before Congress, and conspired together to defraud the FISA court and the Congress with a false Russian narrative.

-It is uh, you know, Greg Jarrett, the law.
+It is, you know, Greg Jarrett, the law.

-I I'm I'm looking at all these people cashing in.
+I'm looking at all these people cashing in, every one of them.

 I mean, they're making money.

-I got thirty seconds in this segment, and then we'll hold you over.
+I got 30 seconds in this segment, and then we'll hold you over.

-Peter Strutt, new book coming out, uh, on top of Andrew McCabe's book, James Comey's now two books, and a mini-series drama.
+Peter Strzok, new book coming out, on top of Andrew McCabe's book, James Comey's now two books, and a mini-series drama.

-Uh, these are corrupt people who abuse their position of power, and now they want to prosper from their corruption financially, and they're doing it.
+These are corrupt people who abused their position of power, and now they want to prosper from their corruption financially, and they're doing it.

 Americans should reject it.

-All right, as we continue with uh Greg Jarrett and John Solomon, we're gonna play Jordan's brilliance at the bottom of this half hour.
+All right, as we continue with Greg Jarrett, John Solomon, we're going to play Jordan's brilliance at the bottom of this half hour.

-Uh, let's talk about the new development that that the steel subsource was a farce.
+Let's talk about the new development that the steel subsource was a farce.

-They knew it from the beginning, uh, John Solomon.
+They knew it from the beginning, John Solomon.

-Yeah, this is a fascinating development, and I think it's going to have uh uh long-term consequences to the investigation.
+Yeah, this is a fascinating development, and I think it's going to have long-term consequences to the investigation.

 That's what the FBI attested to the court.